biomedia-mira/drop2/README.md

 `--fy`  filename of displacement field for Y-component `--fz`  filename of displacement field for Z-component

+The same tool can be used for 2D and 3D images.
+For 2D images, an argument needs to be added.
+Note, the resulting transformations will be still in 3D format, with the third dimension being set to identiy transformations (or zero displacements).

+`--mode2d`

 The interpolation method being used to generate the resulting warped output image can be selected.

 `--ointerp`   0=NEAREST, 1=LINEAR (default)